php-fig/fig-standards/proposed/event-dispatcher.md

 All Listeners returned by a Listener Provider MUST be type-compatible with the Event.
 That is, calling `$listener($event)` MUST NOT produce a `TypeError`.

 It is RECOMMENDED that a Listener Provider be implemented as a distinct object from the Event Dispatcher but that is NOT REQUIRED.

+## Interfaces

+See [the repository](https://github.com/php-fig/event-dispatcher).
+The final interfaces will be copied back here before it goes up for a vote.
+For now it's easier to just single-source them.